-This edited recent contribution to INMR by Jody Levine, Senior Network Management Engineer, discusses Hydro One Network’s approach to overvoltage protection as well as various mitigation strategies employed – from the routine to the creative.
-Surge arrester replacement strategy, inspection and failure analysis are also discussed and failures of particular interest are presented.
+This edited recent contribution to INMR by Jody Levine, Senior Network Management Engineer, explained Hydro One Network’s approach to overvoltage protection as well as various mitigation strategies employed – from routine to creative.
+Surge arrester replacement strategy, inspection and failure analysis are also discussed and failures of special interest are presented.

 Ontario has relatively modest lightning exposure compared to the rest of North America, with only isolated ‘hot’ spots such as the agricultural south that receives over 8 flashes/km2/year.
 By contrast, the vast rocky north sees less than one flash/km2/year.
 For example, surge counters installed on a transformer connected to 160 km of 230 kV line some 50 km from the eastern shore of Lake Superior recorded only 20 events over a period of 14 years.
 This is consistent with historical lightning exposure.